-To meet the requirements of membership, a student must have a class schedule for a full instructional day.
-This requirement does not impact exceptional children funding for a student who has an Individual Education Plan requiring less than a full day of instruction.
+To meet the requirements of membership a student must have a call schedule for a full instructional day.
+This requirement does not impact exceptional children funding for a student who has an Individualized Education Plan requiring less than full day of instruction.